 - Make significant advances in green chemistry/catalysis areas

 - Encourage the creation of spin-off companies

 - Increase public awareness of the benefits of green chemistry

 The CGCC is a multidisciplinary centre, consisting mainly of chemists, as well as professors from the Faculties of Management and of Law.
-It not only addresses the optimization and efficiency of chemical transformations, but also examines the economic and legal aspects related to the development of chemistry in better harmony with the environment.
+It not only addresses the optimization and efficiency of chemical transformations, but also examines the economic, legal and engineering aspects related to the development of chemistry in better harmony with the environment.